3.6 Integration of young people in the labour market

 Childminders

 In Belgium and the German-speaking Community, there exists the system of day nannies/childminders.
 In the German-speaking Community, childminders take care of children from 0-12, when parents are working.
 A person who wants to work as a childminder in the German-speaking Community has two options for being allowed to do so.
-Either she joins the regional center for toddler care (Regionalzentrum für Kleinkindbetreuung, RZKB) or she works as an independent childminder and agrees to apply for that job at Kaleido Ostbelgien (which will be responsible for guiding and supervision).
+Either the persons joins the center for toddler care of the German-speaking Community (Zentrum der Deutschsprachigen Gemeinschaft für Kinderbetreuung, ZKB) or the persons works as an independent childminder and agrees to apply for a job at Kaleido Ostbelgien (which will be responsible for guiding and supervision).
 Childminder jobs are partially subsidised and parents also pay their share of the fee to the childminder.
 This gives the childminder a proper income.
 One objective of the government of the German-speaking Community is to meet 100% of the demand for childcare.
 In the German-speaking Community there are several options for childcare.
 To reach the "100%-objective", there is a need for optimisation and further development of the childcare system in the German-speaking Community.
 In relation to that there also is a need for additional childminders.
-So public information on the profile of a childminder will be improved.

 Funding of existing schemes/initiatives